Let’s cut to the chase. Yes, you absolutely can teach English abroad if you’re a non-native speaker!

-How non-native speakers can boost their chances of being hired to teach English abroad.
+How non-native English speakers can boost their chances of being hired to teach English abroad.

 While being a non-native speaker isn’t necessarily a barrier to teaching English abroad, as with any job you apply for, you need to show you’re the right person for the job.

-Having some teaching experience also goes a long way to show your commitment when applying for English teaching jobs - this applies to native speakers just as much as non-native speakers.
+Having some teaching experience also goes a long way to show your commitment when applying for English teaching jobs.
+This applies to native speakers just as much as non-native speakers, though!